+High honors constitute an average of 3.50 and above.
 Honor roll is an average of 3.0 to 3.49 Students who earn a perfect 4.0 average are also listed.

+NORTH BOONE VIKING SALUTE

-The North Boone Viking Salute honors those students who have been on the Honor Roll for the first three quarters of the school year.
+The North Boone Viking Salute honors those students who have been on the Honor Roll for the first threequarters semester of the school year, and no grade below a "C" for the third quarter.
 All students receive a certificate of achievement.
-Students are honored with a chenille North Boone Academic letter the first year and a year pin for each additional year a student achieves this honor.
+Students are honored with a chenille North Boone Academic letter the first year and a year pin for each additional year this honor is achieved.
 Students are honored each spring at the Academic Awards Assembly.

+OFF-SITE DRIVER EDUCATION

-Students successful in completing a driver's education class at another recognized institution taught by a certified teacher would be awarded appropriate credit toward graduation.
-To receive credit, students must show proof of course completion to the Counseling Office.
+Students successfully completing a driver's education class in another recognized institution taught by a certified teacher would be awarded appropriate credit toward graduation.
+In order to receive credit, students must show proof of class completion to the Counseling Office.
 A "Pass" grade will be recorded and will not be part of the student's cumulative grade point average.

+Per Illinois State Law, Public Act 94-916, states that "a driver's license or instruction permit shall be canceled if a student under 18 years of age drops out of school."

+To enroll in Driver's Education, a student must be classified as a Freshman or Sophomore and must be fifteen (15) years six (6) months old.
+As required by the state, students must have passed 8 classes in the previous two semesters to take the course.

+RESOURCES TO EARN ADDITIONAL CREDITS

-A maximum of 9 total credits for Alternative Courses and Programs may count toward the requirements for a student's high school graduation.
-A semester long course receives 0.5 credit.
+A maximum of 9 total credits for Alternative Courses and Programs may be counted toward the requirements for a student's high school graduation.
+A semester long course is given 0.5 credit.
 This policy excludes the transfer credit from another accredited high school, credit earned through the CEANCI program, and the Rock Valley College Running Start Program.

 Options available include:

-Correspondence courses - Course offered by an institution accredited by NCACSS, fees paid by the student, pre-approved by the principal, with a total of 3 credits allowed. ☐ Distance Learning Courses (including virtual or online courses) - Fees paid by the student, approved institution offering course, pre-approved by the principal.
-Summer School and Independent Study - Course offered by an institution accredited by NCACSS and not provided by the home district, with a total of 3 credits allowed.
-College Courses - Course approved in advance by counselor and principal, the student pays fees, with a rotal of 3 credits (6 classes) allowed.
-The grade given by another institution for a course will be a part of the student's cumulative grade point average and entered on the student's permanent record.
-Grades received from other institutions will be placed on the student's report card if received by the final day of our grading period.
-Grades that are received later than that date will appear on the next report card.
+- Correspondence courses Course offered by institution accredited by NCACSS, fees paid by student, pre-approved by principal, total of 3 credits allowed. - Distance Learning Courses (including virtual or online courses) Fees paid by student, approved institution offering course, pre-approved by principal. - Summer School and Independent Study Course offered by institution accredited by NCACSS and not offered by home district, total of 3 credits allowed. - College Courses Course approved in advance by counselor and principal, student pays fees, total of 3 credits (6 classes) allowed.

+The grade given by another institution for a course will be a part of the student's cumulative grade point average and will be entered on the student's permanent record.
+Grades receive from other institutions will be placed on the student's report card if received by the final day of our grading period.
+Grades that are received later than that date will be placed on the next report card.

+COURSE SELECTION AND WITHDRAWAL

 During course selection for the next academic year, please take the time to discuss options with your student(s).
-The registration process drives our master schedule and when/what courses the district offers.
+The registration process drives our master schedule and when/what courses are offered.
 Schedule changes are not encouraged.
 Only necessary schedule changes will be made.
-Changes must occur within the first (3) days of the semester, and a fee will be charged to the student.
+Changes must be made within the first (3) days of the semester and a fee will be charged to the student.
 Any student who withdraws from a course later than four weeks after the beginning of the semester will receive a grade of WP (withdraw passing) or WF (withdraw failing) or NC (no credit).
 Any student who withdraws after two weeks of the semester will be placed in a study hall.
-COMMUNITY SERVICE REQUIREMENT Frequently Asked Questions Q: How many hours do I need to graduate high school?